The-Old-Castle-Defense/docs/investors.md

 ---
 description: >-
-  Investors in the Old Castle Defense game are users who invested {{tt}} in one or both factions during the Siege.
+  Investors in the Old Castle Defense game are users who invested {tt} in one or both factions during the Siege.
 ---